Certificate in Tourism and Hospitality Business Management

 - On the left-hand menu, select My Record, then select Certificate/Degree Application

-Note: LEI / HFT courses will NOT count toward your major (business) GPA, but it will count toward your cumulative GPA.
+Note: LEI / HFT/ HGM courses will NOT count toward your major (business) GPA, but it will count toward your cumulative GPA.